Skip to content

 My Grandma makes batches of freezer jam, and it is so good.
 In preparing to write this article, I discovered that the secret ingredient is a can of pie filling!
 Over the past year, I have been eliminating corn syrup from my diet and choosing foods that I buy very carefully to ensure they don’t contain corn syrup or GMOs.

 Many times, this results in either buying a more expensive option or not buying the product at all.
 Most canned pie filling has corn syrup so if I make her recipe myself, I will adapt.
 But when she gives me some, I will eat it.
-It is really so delicious!
+It is so delicious!

 The same goes for marshmallows on a s’more in the summer.
-There isn’t really a replacement for a good old marshmallow, whether its first ingredient is corn syrup or not.
+There isn’t a replacement for a good old marshmallow, whether its first ingredient is corn syrup or not.
 I’ve tried an alternative brand that didn’t have corn syrup but had carrageenan.
 Whether that is or isn’t better for you than corn syrup, I’m not sure.
 I’m going with the “I’ll just have a marshmallow or two once in a while and I will be fine,” plan.

 Rhubarb Dump Cake